I bought this suitcase in New York: Flight (J. Dove/A. De Angelis)

 Mezzo-soprano Kristen Choi has been hailed by Opera News as a “powerhouse in the making” for her portrayal of Suzuki in Madama Butterfly.
 Her 2019-2020 schedule included two house debuts in this signature role with performances at Opera Omaha and Opera Philadelphia (COVID19).
 Recent engagements also included a role and house debut with Opera Maine as the Third Lady in Mozart's The Magic Flute, as well as, the creation of the title role in a brand-new production of Murasaki's Moon, a completely new work in partnership with On Site Opera and the Metropolitan Museum of Art.
 In 2020, Ms. Choi was slated to reprise the role of Lady Thiang in The King and I for her company debut at Piedmont Opera, make her Michigan Opera Theater debut reprising Suzuki in Madama Butterfly and return to Opera Omaha as Cherubino in Le nozze di Figaro (COVID19).
-During the 2021-2022 season, Ms. Choi will make her Dallas Opera debut as the Stewardess in Flight, her Opera Philadelphia debut in digital commission by Rene Orth and Maddalena in Rigoletto, a return to Washington National Opera as Phoung Tran in a workshop of The Rift by Huang Ro and David Henry Hwang, a debut as Madison in Intermountain Bozeman’s updated Montana Mikado and her HALO debut as Annina in La traviata.
-In the fall of 2022, she returns to Opera Philadelphia in a project TBA and in 2023, she makes her Michigan Opera Theatre debut, rejoins Opera Omaha, and will return to Opera Philadelphia in a role TBA.
+During the 2021-2022 season, Ms. Choi will make her Dallas Opera debut as the Stewardess in Flight, her Opera Philadelphia debut in digital commission by Rene Orth and Maddalena in Rigoletto, a return to Washington National Opera as Phoung Tran in a workshop of The Rift by Huang Ruo and David Henry Hwang, her Dayton Philharmonic debut as the alto soloist in Beethoven’s 9th Symphony, and her HALO debut as Annina in La traviata.
+In the fall of 2022, she returns to Opera Philadelphia in a project TBA and in 2023, she makes her Michigan Opera Theatre debut, rejoins Opera Omaha, and will return to Opera Philadelphia in a role TBA in 2024.